ChrisTimperley/Wallace.jl/doc/tutorials/1_max_ones.md

-# Max Ones
+# Tutorial 1: Max Ones
-### An Introduction to Solving Optimisation Problems with Genetic Algorithms

 In this tutorial, we will be using Wallace to implement a simple Genetic Algorithm to solve the benchmark Max Ones optimisation problem, in which the object